tomplayford/aiohelvar/README.md

 # aiohelvar
 Asynchronous Python library to interact with Helvar Routers.

-This library was originally written to support the (work in progress) Helvar Home Assistant integration.
+This library written to support the (work in progress) [Helvar HomeAssistant integration](https://github.com/tomplayford/homeassistant_helvar/).

 Features:
 * Manages the async TCP comms well, keeps the connection alive and listens to broadcast messages